parleh-mate/singapore-parliament-speeches-dbt/docs/columns/is_latest_position.md

 {% docs is_latest_position %}

-True for latest position.

-CURRENT MPs: their current appointment (effective to date is null).
-FORMER MPs: last held appointment before stepping down.
+Boolean value.
+True if the MP is currently holding this appointment, or if this was the last appointment the MP held before stepping down.
+False otherwise.

 {% enddocs %}